DavisGoulet/Cubic-Spline-Interpolation/README.md

 # Cublic Spline Interpolation

-Compute the coefficients for a series of equations that pass through a given set of points.
+Computes the coefficients for a series of equations that pass through a given set of points.
 Each equation corresponds to the equation of a line going between two.

 # Example Usage